-The Enrollment Form is ApplyYourself is made available to admitted students when applicants are granted admission, and students who intend to enroll must complete sections of the form related to financial certification, information regarding dependents in the event a spouse and/or children will accompany the student; preferences for receiving the Form I-20/DS 2019; SEVIS transfer, if applicable, etctera.
+The Enrollment Form om eGRAD is made available to admitted students when applicants are granted admission, and students who intend to enroll must complete sections of the form related to financial certification, information regarding dependents in the event a spouse and/or children will accompany the student; preferences for receiving the Form I-20/DS 2019; SEVIS transfer, if applicable, etcetera.
 For more information, see the International Financial Certification on the website.
 Details on the tuition, fees and related costs of study are available on the website as well.

-The Graduate School is a designation institution for Fulbright Foreign Students, and three new Fulbright Students will enroll in the 2012-2013 academic year.
+The Graduate School is a designation institution for Fulbright Foreign Students, and four Fulbright Students will be enrolled in the 2014-2015 academic year.
 For additional information, please contact Johnna Watson.
 The Fulbright Foreign Student Program brings citizens of other countries to the United States for graduate study who often plan to return home to take leadership positions.

 The Graduate School enrolls students from more than 80 countries, and many students learn about UNC Charlotte through the Graduate School's or the colleges' international collaboration programs, or their respective country's Education Ministries, educational foundations, etcetera.
 The University also maintains formal linkages with many institutions around the globe.